Roger Ebert: Memorials

 A nearly-three-hour public tribute, entitled Roger Ebert: A Celebration of Life, was held on April 11, 2013, at the Chicago Theatre.
-It featured in-person remembrances, video testimonials, video and film clips, and gospel choirs, and was, according to the Chicago Tribunes Mark Caro, "a laughter- and sorrow-filled send-off from the entertainment and media worlds."
+It featured in-person remembrances, video testimonials, video and film clips and gospel choirs, and was, according to the Chicago Tribunes Mark Caro, "a laughter- and sorrow-filled send-off from the entertainment and media worlds."

 In September 2013, organizers in Champaign, Illinois, announced plans to raise $125,000 to build a life-size bronze statue of Roger Ebert in the town, which was unveiled in front of the Virginia Theatre at Ebertfest on April 24, 2014.
 The composition was selected by his widow, Chaz Ebert, and depicts Ebert sitting in the middle of three theater seats giving a "thumbs up."

-The 2013 Toronto International Film Festival opened with a video tribute of Ebert at Roy Thomson Hall during the world premiere of the WikiLeaks-based film The Fifth Estate.
-Ebert had been an avid supporter of the festival since its inception in the 1970s.
+The 2013 Toronto International Film Festival opened with a video tribute of Ebert at Roy Thomson Hall during the world premiere of The Fifth Estate.
 Chaz was in attendance to accept a plaque on Roger's behalf.
-At the same festival, Errol Morris dedicated his film The Unknown Known to Ebert, saying "He was a really fabulous part of my life, a good friend, a champion, an inspiring writer.
+At that festival, Errol Morris dedicated his film The Unknown Known to Ebert, saying "He was a really fabulous part of my life, a good friend, a champion, an inspiring writer.
 I loved Roger."

-In August 2013, the Plaza Classic Film Festival in El Paso, Texas, paid homage to Ebert by screening seven films that played a role in his life: Citizen Kane, The Third Man, Tokyo Story, La Dolce Vita, Beyond the Valley of the Dolls, Fitzcarraldo and Goodfellas.
+In August 2013, the Plaza Classic Film Festival in El Paso paid homage to Ebert by screening seven films that played a role in his life: Citizen Kane, The Third Man, Tokyo Story, La Dolce Vita, Beyond the Valley of the Dolls, Fitzcarraldo and Goodfellas.

 At the 86th Academy Awards ceremony, Ebert was included in the in memoriam montage, a rare honor for a film critic.